 For instance, our clustering includes the annotated ncRNA mir-10, which regulates neighboring HOX genes in fly and human \cite{21210939}.
-In our analysis, we found that primary transcripts for mir-10 in fly and hsa-mir-10a in human both were highly correlated with the orthologous HOX genes (Dfd in fly, HOXB4 in human) in the same co-expression module (Fig 6B).
-We found no analogous miRNA from worm in the same module with Dfd, HOXB4, and the worm ortholog lin-39, but found several novel worm TARs that are highly co-expressed with lin-39.
-In another example, we identified TARs both anti-correlated and correlated (Fig 6B and S5e) with the sarcoglycan complex subunit gene (SGCB in human, sgcb-1 in worm, and Scgbeta in fly), which is part of a conserved module (#5) enriched for larval locomotory behavior.
+We found that primary transcripts for mir-10 in fly and mir-10a in human both were highly correlated with orthologous HOX genes (Dfd in fly, HOXB4 in human) in the same co-expression module (Fig 6B).
+We found no analogous miRNA from worm in the same module with Dfd, HOXB4, and the worm ortholog lin-39, but found several novel worm TARs highly co-expressed with lin-39.
+In another example, we identified TARs both anti-correlated and correlated (Fig 6B and S5e) with the sarcoglycan complex subunit gene (SGCB in human, sgcb-1 in worm, and Scg in fly), which is part of a conserved module (#5) enriched for larval locomotory behavior.

-** Conserved Modules Exhibit Hourglass Pattern
+** Conserved Modules Exhibit "Hourglass" Expression Patterns

-We further investigated the conserved modules in the light of the "hourglass hypothesis".
-This posits that all organisms go through a particular stage in embryo development (the tight point of the hourglass or the phylotypic stage) in which expression differences (across related organisms) among orthologous genes are the smallest \cite{21150996,22560298,21150997}.
+We further investigated the conserved expression modules in the light of the "hourglass hypothesis" that posits that all organisms go through a particular stage in embryonic development (the tight point of the hourglass or the "phylotypic" stage) in which expression differences between orthologous genes are the smallest \cite{21150996,22560298,21150997}.

-We examined the expression divergence between genes in D. melanogaster and their orthologs in closely related fly species \cite{21150996}.
-Using microarray data we found that, in 12 out of our 16 conserved modules, the expression divergence during the phylotypic stage is narrower (see Figure 6C, Figure S5g).
-This is consistent with the canonical observation of the hourglass hypothesis, now at the level of the modules, derived from our cross-species clustering.
-Most strikingly, during periods consistent with the documented phylotypic stages of worm and fly \cite{21150996,22560298}, the expression of genes in our 16 modules are the most tightly coordinated, as evident from the high expression correlation observed between modules in worm, and the narrow expression difference between modules in fly (see Figure 6C).
-This observation suggests that each of the 16 modules has its own expression profile before and after the phylotypic stage whereas the modules follow a similar expression pattern during the phylotypic stage.
-As the observation is not made from a cross-organism comparison but from within our RNA-Seq datasets and conserved modules, it opens a new way to interpreting the hourglass hypothesis by analyzing the functional coupling of highly conserved genes within a species.
-Finally, it is worthwhile to notice that, apart from protein coding genes, ncRNAs and TARs exhibit similar hourglass behavior in their expression, highlighting the potential functional nature of these non-coding elements (see Fig S5f).
+We examined the expression divergence between genes in D. melanogaster and their orthologs in closely related fly species.
+Using microarray data \cite{21150996}, we found that in 12 out of our 16 conserved modules, the expression divergence during the phylotypic stage is narrower (see Figures 6C and S5g).
+This is consistent with the canonical observation of the hourglass hypothesis, but we now see it in terms of our 16 modules, derived from cross-species clustering.
+Moreover, most strikingly, during periods consistent with the documented phylotypic stages of worm and fly \cite{21150996,22560298}, the expression of genes in our 16 modules are the most tightly coordinated with a single organism.
+This observation is evident from the high expression correlation observed between modules in worm, and the narrow expression difference between modules in fly (see Figure 6C).
+It suggests that each of the 16 modules has its own expression profile before and after the phylotypic stage whereas the modules follow a similar expression pattern during the phylotypic stage.
+Moreover, as the observation does not arise from cross-organism comparison but from within our RNA-Seq datasets, it opens a way to interpret the hourglass hypothesis in terms of the coupling of genes within an organism.
+Finally, it is worthwhile to notice that, apart from protein coding genes, ncRNAs and TARs exhibit similar hourglass behavior in their expression, highlighting a potential developmental role for these non-coding elements (see Fig S5f).